-The Auditor General confirmed in its Annual Improvement Report 2017-18 South Wales Fire and Rescue Authority: that "The Authority is meeting its statutory requirements in relation to continuous improvement based on, and limited to, the work carried out by the Wales Audit Office and relevant regulators, the Auditor General believes that the Authority is likely to comply with the requirements of the Local Government Measure (2009) during 2018-19."
+- The Auditor General provides assurance on financial matters and confirmed that as stated in their report dated 31 July 2019 that: - The Auditor General issued an unqualified audit opinion on the accounting statements confirming that they present a true and fair view of the Authority's and Fire Fighters' Pension Fund's financial position and transactions. - The Auditor General confirmed in their Annual Improvement Report 2018-19 South Wales Fire and Rescue Authority (issued May 2019): that "Based on, and limited to, the work carried out by the Wales Audit Office and relevant regulators, the Auditor General believes that the Authority is likely to comply with the requirements of the Local Government Measure (2009) during 2019-20."

-5. How We Met Significant Governance Issues and Challenges for 2018-2019
+5. How We Met Significant Governance Issues and Challenges for 2019-2020